 In the coming years, hopefully we will ride the various rail systems in Houston, Austin, Little Rock, Oklahoma City, El Paso, Cincinnati, Detroit, Phoenix, Tucson, Milwaukee, Orlando, and the Waterloo Region in Canada.
-We also will eventually return to places such as Montreal, New Orleans, Miami, St. Louis, San Francisco/Oakland, Atlanta, Washington, Boston, and Denver to ride lines or segments that did not yet exist on our previous visits.
+We also will eventually return to places such as Montreal, Toronto, New Orleans, Miami, St. Louis, San Francisco/Oakland, Atlanta, Washington, Boston, and Denver to ride lines or segments that did not yet exist on our previous visits.